Qualifications & Experience

 - Watershed Pathogen Survey – ASI designed and conducted and watershed pathogen survey in the southeastern U.S. that involved monthly sampling at 23 stations for 24 months, plus event-based sampling.
 Samples were analyzed for Cryptosporidium, Giardia, and bacterial pathogens (Campylobacter, Clostridium, and Salmonella) and indicator species (total coliforms, E. coli and male specific and somatic coliphage).

 - Legionella Monitoring – Routine and investigatory Legionella analyses for clients throughout the United States, including industrial corporate clients, large public water suppliers, hospital and nursing care facilities, hotel industry clients, etc. Legionella enumeration, with confirmation / serogrouping of presumptive positive Legionella isolates.
 ASI also provides genetic sequencing of Legionella, if needed for special projects.
 In addition, ASI can help clients understand and implement ASHRAE Standard 188-2015: Legionellosis: Risk Management for Building Water Systems.

 - Public Interactive Water Features (PIWF) / Recreational Water – ASI provides consulting, monitoring, management plan development and expert witness services for municipalities and industry with regard to fecal contamination and the risk of Cryptosporidiosis in pools, fountains and other PIWFs.

 - Funded Research – Water – The Water Research Foundation (formerly the American Water Works Research Foundation) awarded ASI the contract for #4024: Significance of Current Methods and Monitoring Strategies for E. coli and Total Coliform Measurements.
 This study, published in 2010, assessed the various methods approved for total coliform and E. coli detection, involved 26 public water suppliers in theU.S. andU.K., with direct and in-kind funding exceeding $800,000.

-- Reclaimed Water – ASI provides monitoring services for reclaimed water, including Cryptosporidium and Giardia testing, for clients in Florida and other states.
-In addition, ASI provides laboratory support for Reclaimed Water Pilot Testing - (62-610.564, F.A.C.) for enteroviruses, Cryptosporidium, Giardia and helminthes.
+- Reclaimed Water – ASI provides monitoring services for reclaimed water, including Cryptosporidium / Giardia (EPA 1693 and 1623.1) and virus testing (EPA 1615 plus adenoviruses), for clients throughout the U.S. In addition, ASI provides laboratory support for Reclaimed Water Pilot Testing - (62-610.564, F.A.C.) for enteroviruses, Cryptosporidium, Giardia and helminthes.

 - Agricultural Runoff – ASI provided laboratory support for a USDA sponsored study to assess Cryptosporidium, Giardia, Salmonella, E. coli, E. coli O157, etc. in manure, sediment and agricultural runoff.